grisette: Symbolic evaluation as a library

 executableSpace = interpret . space . toSym

 Then we can do synthesis.
 We call the program space on the input 2, and construct the constraint that the result is equal to 5.
 We then call the solver with the solve function.
-The solver is able to find a solution, and it will return the assignments to the symbolic constants as a model.
+The solver finds a solution such that the condition evaluates to true.
+It returns the solution as a model, which contains an assignment to the symbolic constants (holes).

 example :: IO ()